vanessa-craig/Interactive-Exhibit-Final-Project/README.md

 By pulling on either the carrot or the rock, a sign is raised which depicts an activity children would have been involved with.
 The watercolour pictures are based on propaganda posters found in the Imperial War Museum Archive.
 Signposts are also mimicking contemporary designs.

-THe original plan was had three sections - urban, rural and the hedgerow - but space only allowed for two at this scale.
+The original plan was had three sections - urban, rural and the hedgerow - but space only allowed for two at this scale.
 With a third the mechanisms for the signs would not have fit properly.
 In addition to the string pull mechanism, elastic cord was used so that the signs would drop back down when the string was released, this took up additional space.

 The third section would have depicted a country road and the pull object would have been a wildflower.
 At a larger scale, ideally the rural section would have the object inset into the box, making it seem more like harvesting the vegetable out of the ground.